openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 To be able to resume execution from a previously saved snapshot, there must be a sufficient number of workers available so that all previous tasks can be restored.
 To enable distributed snapshot for a query, the following is required:
 - at least 2 workers
 - at least 80% of previously available nodes still active for the resume to be successful.
-If not enough workers are available, the query reruns from the beginning.
+If not enough workers are available, the query will not be able to resume from any previous snapshot, so the query reruns from the beginning.

 ## Limitations